porsager/postgres/README.md

 ## Dynamic query helpers - `sql()` inside tagged template

 Postgres.js has a safe, ergonomic way to aid you in writing queries.
-This makes it easier to write dynamic inserts, selects, updates and `where` queries.
+This makes it easier to write dynamic `insert`, `select` and `update` queries, and pass `where` parameters.

 #### Insert